 You may wish to consult a personal investment or financial adviser to help you make your investment decisions.
-In addition, there are independent services that provide ratings and other asset and return information about stocks and mutual funds that may be helpful to you in making your decisions under the Plan.
-One well-known service, whose basic ratings are currently available without charge on the Internet, is Morningstar (www.morningstar.com).
-Some periodicals, such as Forbes and Consumer Reports, also rate mutual funds.
+In addition, there are independent services and publications that provide ratings and other asset and return information about stocks and mutual funds that may be helpful to you in making your decisions under the Plan.
+For example, some periodicals, such as Forbes and Consumer Reports, also rate mutual funds.
 (Of course, you should never make an investment decision solely in reliance upon these ratings.)
 You should also remember, in making your investment decisions, that past investment return is no guarantee of future performance.
 No Plan fiduciary is authorized to provide you with investment advice or recommend the most appropriate investment choice(s) for you.
+In addition, any investment information furnished to you by the Plan, and any references in this summary to periodicals or other publications, are solely for your convenience and are not intended to constitute investment advice from the Plan or any Plan fiduciary.